movestore/write-raster/README.md

 ### Artefacts
 `data_raster.***`: Raster file for download in four possible formats: `.grd`, `asc`, `.nc` or `.tif.

-### Parameters
+### Settings
-`grid`: This parameter allows the user to decide on the grid cell size (in metres) that the raster shall be calculated in.
+**Value of your grid size (`grid`):** This parameter allows the user to decide on the grid cell size (in metres) that the raster shall be calculated in.
 One numeric value has to be entered.

-`typ`: The user can select one of four different raster output file formats: `raster`, `ascii`, `netCDF` or `GeoTiff`.
+**Raster file type (`typ`):** The user can select one of four different raster output file formats: `raster`, `ascii`, `netCDF` or `GeoTiff`.

 ### Null or error handling:
-**Parameter `grid`:** If no grid cell size is defined, a warning message is given and the default value of 100000 = 100 km used.
+**Setting `grid`:** If no grid cell size is defined, a warning message is given and the default value of 100000 = 100 km used.
 This might not fit well with some data sets, please configure it properly.
 A numeric value is required, else will lead to errors.

-**Parameter `typ`:** If no raster file type is provided, a warning message is given and the default value of 'raster' leading to `.grd` files is applied.
+**Setting `typ`:** If no raster file type is provided, a warning message is given and the default value of 'raster' leading to `.grd` files is applied.

 **Data:** The full input data set is returned for further use in a next App and cannot be empty.